Breastfeeding: Expressed milk

 A mother may express milk (remove milk from breasts) for storage and later use.
-Expression may occur manually with hand expression, or by using a breast pump.
+Expression may occur manually with hand expression or by using a breast pump.

 Mothers express milk for multiple reasons.
 Expressing breast milk can maintain a mother's milk supply when mother and child are apart.
 A sick baby who is unable to nurse can take expressed milk through a nasogastric tube.
 Some babies are unable or unwilling to nurse.
-Maternal breastmilk is the food of choice for premature babies; these infants may be fed maternal milk through tubes, supplemental nursing systems, bottles, spoons or cups until they develop satisfactory ability to suck and swallow breast milk.
+Maternal breastmilk is the food of choice for premature babies; these infants may be fed maternal milk through tubes, supplemental nursing systems, bottles, spoons, or cups until they develop satisfactory ability to suck and swallow breast milk.
 Some women donate expressed breast milk (EBM) to others, either directly or through a milk bank.
 This allows mothers who cannot breastfeed to give their baby the benefits of breast milk.
 While informally-shared breastmilk does carry the nutritional benefits of breastmilk, this breastmilk is most often not pasteurized or screened, and thus carries with it the risk of transmitting diseases or medications that are unsafe for infants.
-Parents considering directed or informal milk sharing should discuss this option with their doctor, and they should be familiar with the donors medical history and milk handling practices.
+Parents considering directed or informal milk sharing should discuss this option with their doctor, and they should be familiar with the donor's medical history and milk handling practices.
 Use of informally-shared (unscreened, not pasteurized) milk from an anonymous donor is discouraged by the Academy of Breastfeeding Medicine.

 Babies feed differently with artificial nipples than from a breast.
 With the breast, the infant's tongue massages the milk out rather than sucking, and the nipple does not go as far into the mouth.
-Drinking from a bottle takes less effort and the milk may come more rapidly, potentially causing the baby to lose desire for the breast.
+Drinking from a bottle takes less effort, and the milk may come more quickly, potentially causing the baby to lose desire for the breast.
 This is often referred to as nipple confusion or nipple preference.
 While some infants do experience this preference for the bottle, many infants do not and will be able to alternate between bottle and breast without issue.

 "Exclusively expressing" and "exclusively pumping" are terms for a mother who exclusively feeds a baby expressed milk.
 Exclusively pumping is poorly studied in the literature, especially in recent years.
-However, from available evidence, it appears to be fairly uncommon, with only approximately 7% of study participants reporting exclusive pumping.
+However, from available evidence, it appears fairly uncommon, with only approximately 7% of study participants reporting exclusive pumping.